Sport in Qatar: Handball

 Handball is a very popular team sport in Qatar.
 It was introduced to the country in 1968; however, Qatar did not join the International Handball Federation until the 1970s.
 The Qatar men's national handball team qualified for the IHF World Men's Handball Championship on four occasions, and automatically qualified for a fifth as host.
 Qatar came runners-up to France in the 2015 World Handball Championship held on home soil, however the tournament was marred by various controversies.

 Qatar has won the Asian Men's Handball Championship title four times in a row in 2014, 2016, 2018 and 2020.

+Individual sports

+Horse racing

+Horse racing has been increasing in popularity in Qatar since the late 20th century.
+In 1995, the first edition of the Desert Marathon was held, attracting riders from across the world.
+Two of the most important horse breeding and indoor racing facilities are Al Shaqab and Al Samriya Equestrian Centre.